 But whether the trip is by road or air, the journey through the Florida Keys to Key West offers breathtaking scenery framed by wide-open vistas of aquamarine waters and bright blue sky.
 The Atlantic Ocean laps at the island chain to the east, while Florida Bay and the Gulf of Mexico are west.

 Visitors can fly into Key West International Airport (www.eyw.com), via connecting or direct flights from many domestic or international hubs, on American Airlines/Envoy, Delta Connection, JetBlue/Silver Airways and US Airlines.
 Direct regional flights originate from locations including Miami, Fort Lauderdale, Orlando and other Florida cities as well as Atlanta, Washington, D.C. and North Carolina’s Charlotte.
 On-demand charter service also is available.

-United Airlines is scheduled to launch seasonal flights on 70-seat regional jets into Key West from Newark, New Jersey, late in 2016 and Chicago in early 2017.
+United Airlines is scheduled to launch seasonal flights on 70-seat regional jets into Key West from Newark, New Jersey, in October.